stlim0730/wordtori/README.md

 touch reload.ini
 ```

-`uwsgi` module running on Nginx listens to the "touch" on `reload.ini` to reload the app.
+`uwsgi` module running on Nginx that listens to the "touch" on `reload.ini` to reload the app.

 ### 7. Teardown (turn off) the virtual machine